-The sure independence screening (SIS) method was proposed for sparse recovery in ultrahigh-dimensional linear regression models (Fan and Lv (2008)).
-Here, the idea is to rank all covariates using the marginal correlation between each covariate and the response.
+The sure independence screening (SIS) method was proposed for sparse recovery in ultra-high dimensional linear regression models (Fan and Lv (2008)), and the idea is to rank all covariates by using the marginal correlation between each covariate and the response.
 This method enjoys the sure screening property and is widely applied in various models (Fan, Samworth and Wu (2009); Fan and Song (2010); Zhu et al. (2011); Fan, Feng and Song (2011); Liu, Li and Wu (2014); Song et al. (2014); Fan et al. (2017); Kong et al. (2017); Pan et al. (2019)).
 To derive robust statistics, He, Wang and Hong (2013) considered a quantile-adaptive model-free variable screening method.
-Wu and Yin (2015) developed a conditional quantile screening method using a goodness-of-fit-like marginal utility.
+Wu and Yin (2015) developed a conditional quantile screening method via a goodness-of-fit-like marginal utility.
 Ma, Li and Tsai (2017) employed the quantile partial correlation and proposed three variable screening algorithms.
-For other related works, refer to Zhang and Zhou (2018), Li, Ma and Zhang (2018), and the references therein.
-Note that these screening methods only consider model sparsity at a single or at multiple quantile levels.
-Recently, Ma and Zhang (2016) and Xu (2017) proposed composite quantile correlations in which they integrate quantile levels from zero to one.
-This enjoys the sure screening property and grasps global sparsity.
-However, these two works did not study the estimation of the coefficients, nor did they consider an interval of quantile levels that well captures part or all of the conditional distributions.
+For other related works, we refer the readers to Zhang and Zhou (2018); Li, Ma and Zhang (2018) and the references therein.
+Note that these screening methods only considered model sparsity at a single or multiple quantile levels.
+Recently, Ma and Zhang (2016) and Xu (2017) proposed composite quantile correlation via integrating quantile levels from 0 to 1, which enjoys the sure screening property and grasps global sparsity.
+However, these two works did not study the estimation of coefficients, and also did not consider an interval of quantile levels that well captures part or all of the conditional distributions.

-Against this background, we aim to develop a variable screening method that simultaneously globally captures important features and estimates their coefficients.
-Motivated by the work of Zheng, Peng and He (2015), we adopt a quantile regression model with an interval of quantile levels, denoted as $\Theta \subset (0, 1)$, and propose an approach called the sparse composite quantile regression (SCQR) for variable screening.
-The SCQR naturally embeds the sparsity information about the regression functions in the composite quantile regression, and identifies active covariates using the estimates of the regression functions over a continuum of quantile levels.
-It uses the joint effects rather than the marginal effects of candidate covariates, following Xu and Chen (2014) and Yang et al. (2018).
-However, compared with these works, our method is robust in terms of model selection.
-Furthermore, the development of the theory and an algorithm is not a trivial extension of existing methods, owing to the nonsmooth objective function.
+Against this background, we aim to develop a variable screening method that can globally capture important features and estimate their coefficients simultaneously.
+Motivated by the work of Zheng, Peng and He (2015), we adopt a quantile regression model with an interval of quantile levels, denoted as $\Theta \subset (0, 1)$, and propose an approach called sparse composite quantile regression (SCQR) for variable screening.
+The SCQR naturally embeds the sparsity information about regression functions in composite quantile regression and identifies active covariates by the estimates of regression functions over a continuum of quantile levels.
+It utilizes the joint effects rather than the marginal effects of candidate covariates, in the spirit of Xu and Chen (2014) and Yang et al. (2018).
+Compared to that of Xu and Chen (2014) and Yang et al. (2018), our proposed method is robust in model selection, and the development of theory and algorithm is not a trivial extension of existing methods, due to a nonsmooth objective function.

-This study contributes to the literature in two ways.
+The main contribution of this article is twofold.
 First, we establish the consistency properties of our method in terms of model selection and parameter estimation.
-Specifically, the SCQR method creates a solution path that includes the true model with probability approaching one, and yields a consistent estimate across a continuous range of quantile levels.
+Specifically, the SCQR method can create a solution path including the true model with probability approaching one, and can also yield a consistent estimate across a continuous range of quantile levels.
 To the best of our knowledge, this is new in the screening literature.
 An extended Bayesian information criterion (EBIC) (Lee, Noh and Park (2014)) is employed to identify the ideal model.
 Second, we employ a smoothing technique to develop an iterative groupwise-hard-thresholding method to approximate our proposed solution, establish the convergence of the proposed algorithm, and show the sure screening property of the approximation solution.
 The proposed algorithm overcomes two kinds of computational challenges.
-The first is that the objective function is not differentiable at the zero point.
-The other comes from the l_0 constraint, which results in a heavy computational burden for the existing programming for quantile regression.
+One is that the objective function is not differentiable at zero point.
+The other comes from the l_0 constraint, which results in a heavy computation burden of the existing programming for quantile regression.